Neuronal acetylcholine receptor subunit alpha-5: Development

-Nicotine Addiction and Withdrawal
+Nicotine addiction and withdrawal

-Nicotine addiction is modulated by the mesocorticolimbic dopamine reward system that drives the rewarding nature of nicotine; the mesocorticolimbic system is involved in self-stimulation and processing an environmental reward.
+Addiction to nicotine is modulated by the mesocorticolimbic dopamine reward system that drives the rewarding nature of nicotine; the mesocorticolimbic system is involved in self-stimulation and processing an environmental reward.
 For example, this system is active while consuming highly caloric food or while gambling.
 Upon the administration of nicotine, there is increased firing rate mediated by midbrain dopamine neurons within this system.
 Through continuous exposure, dependence often occurs which is followed by withdrawal symptoms such as cravings, irritation, restlessness, sleep disturbances, weight gain, anxiety and difficulty concentrating.
 Subunits involved with withdrawal syndrome include α5, α2, and B4 within the epithalamic habenular complex and its projections.
 The medial habenula (MHb) and its projection to the interpeduncular nucleus (IPN) contain dense expression of α5 nAChR subunits.

-in vivo Studies
+In vivo studies

 Studies have shown that removing the α5 nAChR subunits from mice (α5 nAChR null) will make them less sensitive to acute effects of nicotine.
-The mice showed decreased locomotion in an open field test and less nicotine-induced seizures.
+The mice showed decreased locomotion in an open field test and fewer nicotine-induced seizures.
 Other studies have shown that α5 nAChR null mice display fewer signs of dependency and reduced anxiety-like behaviors.
 Because the knockout mice show less aversion to increased nicotine intake, they tend to self-administer at much higher doses than wildtype mice.
 However, reintroduction of the alpha 5 subunit in the medial habenula in knockout mice restored normal levels of nicotine self-administration.
 This demonstrates that the expression of the alpha5 subunit in the medial habenula is sufficient to reinstate nicotine aversion.
 In contrast, the targeted knockdown of α5 subunits in the habenulo-interpeduncular pathway in wildtype mice did not change the stimulatory effects observed in knockout mice demonstrating that the subunit is not necessary for nicotine aversion, and that other areas of the brain can compensate for this behavior.

 In a conditioned place preference study (CPP), researchers trained mice to associate nicotine administration with one chamber and saline administration in an adjacent chamber.
 At low doses of nicotine, alpha5 knockout mice and wildtype mice both showed preference for the nicotine chamber.
 However, at high doses of nicotine, only the α5 knockout mice preferred the nicotine chamber demonstrating that the alpha5 knockout mice still experienced the rewarding aspects of nicotine, but not the normal aversive behaviors with nicotine overdose.

 Studies from Tuesta et al. 2011 have shown that the dose-response curve is similar when comparing knockout mice to wildtype mice however the knockout mice consumed greater amounts of nicotine which resulted in the descending portion of the dose-response curve to descend declined slower in the knockout mice.
 There has been shown an increased response to nicotine in the ascending portion of the curve demonstrating the greater rewarding properties.